runbox13/we-music-api/README.md

 # ASD 41026 - Project

-This repository contains the backend service and provides a RESTful API for the front end client.
+This repository contains the backend service and provides a RESTful API for the front end client [we-music-client](https://github.com/peefeeyatko/we-music-client).

 ## Lumen PHP Framework